ROASTED BUTTERNUT SQUASH IS a QUICK and EASY side WITH BEAUTIFUL CARAMELIZED EDGES AND NUTTY, MELT-IN-YOUR-MOUTH FLAVOR.

 CINNAMON ROASTED BUTTERNUT SQUASH

 Toss butternut squash cubes with 1 1/2 tablespoons pure maple syrup and 1/2-3/4 teaspoon ground cinnamon along with olive oil, salt and pepper.
 You can also add a dash of cayenne pepper.
 Roast according to directions.
+The recipe I’ve included in the recipe card is an amped up version of Cinnamon Roasted Butternut Squash.

 BROWN SUGAR ROASTED BUTTERNUT SQUASH